Windsun6688/sabis-ics/README.md

 ## Privacy Concerns

-This program will try to parse an exported html file of SDP, and which will require you to login.
+This program will try to parse an exported html file of SDP, which will require you to login.
 This program is:

 - Entirely local, no data transferred to external servers.